ohrely/scala-basics/teaching.md

     - If they got the job, they know how to find resources.
 How much faster can you find them?
     - Prevent journeys into rabbit holes by pulling up the docs for them.
 - Set project timelines
+    - Use your experience to set their expectations.
+    - Makes you think harder about the appropriateness of the work being assigned.
     - Reevaluate as needed.
 - Model good code
     - Write clean code.
 Be explicit about types when they might not be clear.
 Write tests and readmes and samples.
 All the things you should be doing anyway.